Managing anger, addictions,and mental health in youth correctional facilities.

 It is hoped that at the end of the week the youth will have internalized a new hope for their life which involves a lifelong path that involves healing oneself from the trauma they have previously experienced.
 As in all our programing, facility teachers, counselors, and corrections staff are encouraged to actively participate as this experience is seen as strong professional development on the most modern and current youth outreach techniques.
 By creating opportunities for adults to become more closely aligned with the youth they work with, teachers, principals, social workers, police, public health officials and elders are strongly encouraged to humble themselves and participate side by side with the youth whenever possible.
 Adult participants often describe this week as the most powerful professional development they have ever experienced and as a result, it directly impacts in a positive way on their relationships with the youth they work with.

 Given the high proportion of First Nation youth incarcerated we will also discuss and integrate cultural activities that explore ways of celebrating and bringing their own voice into the modern world as well as those from other cultures.
 We will explore traditional drumming, traditional dances and songs and use this as a window to discuss tolerance in the world.
 We will also engage community elders with the youth and create opportunities to re-build trust and communication between them, founded on exploring concepts of respect and empathy.
 An elder trying their hand at Dj scratching is a great example of sharing a human moment.
 There will be a final evening celebration to showcase what the youth have learned and experienced this week on the Friday night, where parents, probation officers, police, social workers, teachers, and government officials will be invited.
+We would like to acknowledge Tara Wilson who runs Pulse studios in Calgary for first introducing us to this work.

 Some very positive evaluations done by the Calgary young Offender Center are available upon request, as well as many poems, letters, and youth comments .
 Here are a few direct examples of what the youth feel they have learned.
 In answer to the question – do the youth feel proud of what they achieved – 94% agreed or strongly agreed.
 Sample comments include :